30 Warning Signs Your Heart Is Trying to Send You

 There are many different things that can cause erectile dysfunction, but one that is less well-known is heart disease.
-Extra blood is required during an erection, according to Harvard Medical School, but if you have clogged arteries, that blood flow is interrupted.
+Extra blood is required during an erection, according to the Harvard Medical School, but if you have clogged arteries, that blood flow is interrupted.
 So if you're having any problems in the bedroom, talk to your doctor to ensure it's not something more serious.

-If you notice a heart palpitation—where you feel like your heart is beating super fast or pounding—it could be a sign of a heart problem.
 While changes in your heartbeat can occur due to anxiety, caffeine, or dehydration, anything you notice while you're resting is likely a sign there's a problem, according to the Harvard Medical School.
 So if your heart starts beating irregularly or super quickly while you're watching your favorite show or reading a book, bring it up to your doctor.

 While there are many things that could be behind your pain, if it continuously crops up when you exert yourself and feels better with rest, it could mean heart disease is brewing.

 But if you suddenly experience a sharp pain in your arm, back, or shoulder—along with pressure, fullness, or a squeezing feeling in your chest—that could very well be a heart attack, according to the Mayo Clinic.

 Feeling tired easily when exercising